csound-flossmanual/csound-floss/book/02-d-hardware.md

 If not, run Csound with

-    -M999
+    csound --midi-devices

-in the `CsOptions` tag.
-Csound will return a performance error and display a list of all available MIDI input devices.
+Csound will return a list of all available MIDI input devices.

 ### How can I know the MIDI output device number when using plain Csound?